helium/HIP/0129-mobile-carrier-beta.md

 - They would need to retain control over when and how much they pay for specific locations.
 - They would need exposure to a larger fleet of Hotspots that they can connect to and offload data to on-demand, to make the Helium Network relevant to them.

-We believe that opening up the rest of the Hotspots in the Helium Network to MNOs will accelerate beta evaluations by carriers and allow Hotspot owners to start monetizing MNO data traffic faster.
+We believe that opening up the rest of the Hotspots in the Helium Network to MNOs will accelerate beta evaluations by carriers and allow Hotspot owners to start monetizing MNO data traffic sooner.

 ## Stakeholders

-Wi-Fi Hotspot operators will have their Wi-Fi Hotspots opted in to serve Beta Carrier traffic, irrespective of that traffic being paid, but they will have the option to opt-out at any point via the Hotspot dashboard or Helium Mobile Builder app.
+Wi-Fi Hotspot operators will have their Wi-Fi Hotspots opted-in to serve Beta Carrier traffic, irrespective of that traffic being paid, and they will have the option to opt-out at any point via the Hotspot dashboard or Helium Mobile Builder app.

 ## Detailed Explanation